shudhanshuman/LLaMA/README.md

 ## Running Inference

-First download the desired model from the Releases then put that in its respective checkpoints folder
+First download the model weights from the Releases unzip it then put the desired model .pt in its respective checkpoints folder

 ```python
 # Change this one line to switch between all 8 models